tock/tock/doc/reference/trd-appid.md

 Tock defines its process loading algorithm in order to provide deterministic behavior in the presence of colliding Application Identifiers.
-This algorithm is designed to protect agains downgrading attacks and misconfiguration.
+This algorithm is designed to protect against downgrade attacks and misconfiguration.
 Processes have five possible states in the loading stage: Unloaded, Unchecked, Failed, Unstarted and Running.
 Processes start in the Unloaded state.